The Astronomy & Astrophysics group at Warwick has an active outreach programme that engages with different audiences.

 The Astronomy and Astrophysics group is the proud owner of a mobile planetarium, which we use for outreach visits to schools and other organisations and events.
 You can find out more information on the dedicated Warwick planetarium webpage.

 Astronomy societies and adult education

-Members of the group give frequent talks to astronomical societies and other organisations across the midlands and south of England.
+Members of the group give frequent talks to astronomical societies (see this map) and other organisations across the midlands and south of England.
 We offer talks on subjects related to our research programme, including aspects of interacting binary stars, supernovae, exoplanets, black holes and gamma-ray bursts.
 A list of offered talks is given below.
 If you would like to arrange one of these talks for your own society, please contact the named group members directly.

 |Dance of Death in the Stellar Graveyard||Boris Gaensicke|

 or Sirius, The History of the Brightest Night Star

 |White dwarfs, Supernovae and Gravitational Waves||Tom Marsh|